 The Price brothers Leslie (right) and E. Stanley stand either side of their father Joseph, founder and President of the firm, with their distinctive “fourplexes” under construction behind them.

-But another important, if less widely recognized, feature of the redevelopment was apartment buildings around the site’s perimeter.
-Several were built on Queen Street, the northern limit of the property, and some were built along the southern boundary too, on Hubbard Boulevard.
-They seem to have been generally accepted, and in fact apartment buildings and rental flats became an essential part of the neighbourhood in these years, something contemporary opponents of such buildings often do not realize.
+But another important, if less widely recognized, feature of the redevelopment was the apartment buildings that went up around the site’s perimeter – several on Queen Street, the northern limit of the property, and some along the southern boundary too, on Hubbard Boulevard.
+They seem to have been generally accepted.
+In fact apartment buildings and rental flats became an essential part of the neighbourhood in these years, something contemporary opponents of multi-unit buildings often do not realize.

-The first to be built on Hubbard was the Ramona, with ten units, completed and occupied in 1928; then came the adjacent Somersby with twelve units (fronting on Glen Manor, now substantially rebuilt).
-Hubbard Court Apartments, backing on Hubbard and facing the beach (See Sight #5) appeared in 1929, though its fifteen units took several years to be completed and occupied.
+On Hubbard the first to be built was the Ramona, with ten units, completed and occupied in 1928; then came the adjacent Somersby with twelve units (now substantially rebuilt, fronting on Glen Manor).
+Hubbard Court Apartments, backing on Hubbard and facing the beach (See Sight #5), was started in 1929 though its fifteen units took several years to be completed and occupied.
 Hubbard Park Apartments, the largest, with twenty-nine units, was built in 1929 and fully occupied by the end of that year.
-All these buildings still stand, reminding us of the diversity of housing in the early Beaches neighbourhood.
+All these buildings still stand, a testament to the range of housing types in the early Beaches neighbourhood.

 An apartment building was first envisioned for this site in 1928, by Price Brothers.
-They had owned land on the north side of Hubbard east of here since 1927, and built fourplexes on it, but as of early 1928 this stretch between Hammersmith and Scarborough Beach remained in the hands of Provident Investments.
-In September 1927, however, the City had expropriated the south side of Hubbard for park purposes (see Sight #5), transforming the north side into a street that fronted on a park and the lake, considerably enhancing its appeal.
-By the summer of 1928 Price Brothers had arranged to purchase a block-long portion of the north side from Provident.
+They had owned land further east on the north side of Hubbard since 1927, and on it had built several fourplexes, but this stretch between Hammersmith and Scarborough Beach they had not acquired – it remained in the hands of the developer, Provident Investments.
+In September 1927, however, the City expropriated the south side of Hubbard for park purposes (see Sight #5), and in doing so transformed the north side into a strip of property fronting on a park and the lake.
+This, of course, considerably enhanced its appeal, and no doubt because of this Price Brothers arranged to purchase it in the summer of 1928.

 Price Brothers arranged to purchase the southern portion of Lots 72 and 111 in 1928, by which time the City had expropriated lots 68-71 (and lots further east) for parkland.

 It was not to be.
 The reporter who related all this in July 1928 noted that the building had not yet gone beyond “the architectural plan stage,” and one suspects it had not even reached that stage, let alone gone beyond it.
-For reasons we will likely never know but probably have something to do with Price Brothers’ common sense, and perhaps with their financial circumstances, they abandoned this fanciful plan soon after announcing it and sold, or perhaps just withdrew their offer to purchase, the Hubbard lots and retreated to what they knew – building and renting fourplexes.
+For reasons we will likely never know but probably have something to do with Price Brothers’ financial circumstances, and maybe their common sense, they abandoned this fanciful plan soon after announcing it and sold, or perhaps just withdrew their offer to purchase, the Hubbard lots and retreated to what they knew – building and renting fourplexes.
 Toronto in the late 1920s did have a smattering of affluent cosmopolitans who might have enjoyed American-style cocktails on a waterfront roof garden, but such people did not live in the Beaches, and a clear view of Lake Ontario was not going to draw them out.

-The property was acquired, in 1929, by Arthur E. and Elizabeth J. Furniss, in partnership with Erell C. Ironside, their solicitor, who owned other lots in the development as well as a summer house of his own on the lakefront further east.
+The property was acquired, in 1929, by Arthur E. and Elizabeth J. Furniss, in partnership with their solicitor, Erell C. Ironside, who owned other lots in the new development as well as a summer house of his own further east along the lakefront.
 The Furnisses were well known to municipal authorities.
-It was they who had “outfoxed” the City (see Sight #5) and built on the beach – the Hubbard Court Apartments was their undertaking – and between them Mrs. Furniss and Mr. Ironside had owned some of the property on the south side of Hubbard that the City had expropriated in 1927 and had just agreed, earlier this year, to compensate them $39,390 – a sum that probably helped finance the new endeavour.
+It was they who had “outfoxed” the City (see Sight #5) and built on the beach – the Hubbard Court Apartments was their undertaking – and between them Mrs. Furniss and Mr. Ironside had owned some of the property on the south side of Hubbard that the City had expropriated in 1927 and, earlier this year, had agreed to compensate them $39,390 – a sum that probably helped finance the new endeavour.

 By mid-1929 the Furnisses had completed their five buildings on the south side of Hubbard, facing the beach, lost their lots east of there to municipal expropriation, been compensated for that loss, and acquired the vacant lots on the north side.

-The new owners wasted no time building what they called Hubbard Park Apartments.
+The new owners wasted no time building what they called Hubbard Park Apartments on this newly acquired property.
 Who designed or built it, we do not know, but we know it had 27 not 86 suites, no roof garden, no swimming tank, no heated garages, and a foundation later revealed to be inadequate for the wet ground – the latter perhaps reflecting over-hasty construction.
 But it suited the neighbourhood, and its suites were immediately rented by the sort of people who lived in the homes around it: clerks, mid-level managers, and, especially, salesmen (11 of the 27 units in 1930).

-The Furnisses held the property until 1940, when they sold it to a corporate entity named Hubbard Apts.
+The Furnisses held the property until 1940 when they sold it to a corporate entity named Hubbard Apts.
 Ltd.; it changed hands again a time or two over the decades and by the early 1970s was – rather curiously – owned by a couple who lived across the street on Hammersmith.
 By then the building was over forty years old, and like many aging buildings with non-resident owners and powerless tenants it had fallen into disrepair.
-No photographs or written descriptions have come to light, but directories reveal that several of its tenants were either retired or unemployed and that most of the those who were employed had low-wage jobs.
-There were exceptions, of course, but one gets the impression that a good number of its residents simply could not afford to live anywhere else.
+No photographs or written descriptions of it have come to light, but directories reveal that several of its tenants were either retired or unemployed and that most of the those who were employed had low-wage jobs.
+There were exceptions, of course, but one gets the impression that it was a building for those who simply could not afford to live anywhere else.

-The City struggled to meet the cost of maintaining its properties, and over the years some of the older buildings it purchased under this program deteriorated, 42 Hubbard one of them.
+The City struggled to meet the cost of maintaining many of the properties it acquired under this program, and over the years some of the older buildings it purchased deteriorated, 42 Hubbard one of them.
 In 2009, after years of problems, the building was effectively condemned, and its tenants all relocated.
-But Toronto Community Housing, as its owner was then named, felt that both its location and its appearance made it worth retaining, so rather than sell it back into private hands – which it was doing with some of its other needy properties – it undertook a comprehensive reconstruction that involved, essentially, putting a new building inside the old brick shell.
+But Toronto Community Housing, as its owner was then named, felt that both its location and its appearance made it worth retaining, so rather than sell it back into private hands – which it was doing with some of its other aging properties – it undertook a comprehensive reconstruction that involved, essentially, putting a new building inside the old brick shell.
 The fine, heritage-award-winning building we now see has no swimming tank or heated garages, but it does have a roof garden.
 It also, quite likely, has a long waiting list.

 Davide Gianforcaro, Project Architect with Van Elslander and Associates, on a site visit.

-From the dreams of the 1920s to the reality of the 1930s and 40s to the decline of the 1950s and 60s to the government interventions of the 1970s, Hubbard Park Apartments reflected the neighbourhood of which it was a part.
+From the dreams of the 1920s through the reality of the 1930s and 40s to the decline of the 1950s and 60s and the government interventions of the 1970s, Hubbard Park Apartments reflected the neighbourhood of which it was a part.
 And it still does.
-The Beaches of the twenty-first century is currently in the midst of what might be called an Age of Rebuilding; so many of its old houses, if not demolished, have had their foundations strengthened and their interiors completely rebuilt – necessitating heavy financial investment by owners, and essentially creating functionally modern buildings that still look old.
-Hubbard Park Apartments and its owner, Toronto Community Housing, are right in tune with the times.
+The Beaches of the twenty-first century is currently in the midst of what might be called the Age of Rebuilding, as so many of its old houses, if not demolished, have had their foundations strengthened and their interiors completely rebuilt, entailing heavy financial investment by owners and essentially creating functionally modern buildings that still look old – exactly the path that Hubbard Park Apartments and its owner, Toronto Community Housing, have followed.

 SOURCES: (in addition to those cited under the images): CTA, Assessment Rolls, various years; Toronto City Directories, various years, accessed at website of TPL, digital city directories; CT Bylaw 11340, 26 Sept.
 1927; Toronto Board of Control Report #1, CTCMs 1929, Appendix A, pp. 37-8; “Ten Unit Apartment for Scarboro’ Beach” and “Big Roof Garden a Feature of Scarboro’ Apartment,” The Globe, 2 July 1928, pp. 10-12; “City Non-profit Acquisition and Renovation Program”, Report #4 of Committee on Urban Renewal, Housing …, 3 Feb.
 1975; CT Non-profit Housing Corporation, “Summary of Rental Projects,” 1976-1979; “A Homecoming for Dozens at 42 Hubbard Blvd.”, East York Mirror, 16 Jan 2012;personal correspondence with Terence Van Elslander, Van Elslander and Associates Architects; contemporary photographs by author.